jshttp/mime-db/src/README.md

 # MIME sources

 This directory contains various sources for building the database.
+There are two types of files: type data files (`*-types.json`) and extension mapping files (`*-extensions.json`).

 ## Type data files